-- 15.6 The supervisor establishes quantitative and qualitative requirements, where appropriate, on the use of more complex and less transparent classes of assets and investment in markets or instruments that are subject to less governance or regulation. - 15.6.1 Complex investments pose additional risks in that large, sudden and/or unexpected losses can occur.
-For example, off-balance sheet vehicles have led to losses arising from implicit obligations of support, structured credit products have lost value when correlations between assets increased in stress environments, and unhedged derivatives have produced large liabilities arising from extreme low-probability market events. - 15.6.2 Similarly, additional considerations need to be given for assets in which investment is permitted by the regime (because the risk is generally sufficiently assessable) but which are less transparent compared to other investments.
+- 15.5 The supervisor establishes quantitative and qualitative requirements, where appropriate, on: - the use of more complex and less transparent classes of assets; - investments in markets or instruments that are subject to less governance or regulation. - 15.5.1 Complex investments may have a higher risk of large, sudden or unexpected losses due to the nature of the underlying risks and volatilities.
+Similarly, there are some assets in which investment is permitted by the regulatory investment regime (because the risk is generally sufficiently assessable), but are less transparent compared to other investments.
 Other assets could be less well governed in terms of the systems and controls in place for managing them or the market regulation that applies to them.
-Such assets may present operational risks that may arise in adverse conditions which are difficult to assess reliably.
-In terms of market regulation, investments in an unregulated market or a market that is subject to less regulation such as a professional securities market need to be given special consideration.

-- 15.6.3 Supervisors should therefore establish quantitative and qualitative requirements or restrictions on such investments including those described below.
-As an example, where appropriate the regulatory investment requirements might include the pre-approval of an insurer's derivative investment plan e.g. a dynamic hedging program.
-That pre-approval procedure could require that the insurer describe its controls over the derivative investment process and the testing of the process before it is used in a live environment. - 15.6.4 The investments described below do not represent an exhaustive list and regulatory investment requirements should be flexible (or sufficiently broad) to take account of the changing environment.
+Such assets may present operational risks, particularly in adverse conditions that are difficult to assess reliably.
+In terms of market regulation, investments in an unregulated market or a market that is subject to less regulation (such as the Professional Securities Market of the London Stock Exchange) need to be given special consideration. - 15.5.2 The supervisor should therefore establish quantitative or qualitative requirements or restrictions on such investments, as necessary.
+For example, regulatory investment requirements may include the preapproval of an insurer's derivative use plan, whereby the insurer has to describe its controls over and testing of the derivative investment process before it is used in a live environment. - 15.5.3 The investments described below are examples of investments that may necessitate quantitative and qualitative requirements; however, this is not an exhaustive list and regulatory investment requirements should be flexible and/or sufficiently broad to take account of the changing environment.
 The solvency position and the sophistication of an insurer should also be considered.
 The amount of available capital an insurer has could provide additional flexibility to the supervisor in particular cases.